How to buy the best steam cleaner

 They come in three main types: steam mop, handheld and cylinder steam cleaners.
 Two-in-one steam cleaners combine a mop for floors and a handheld steam cleaner for cleaning tiles, glass and other surfaces.

 Steam mops are the most popular type of steam cleaner, and we've uncovered Best Buy steam mops for around £50.

 Steam mops are next-generation mops that promise to harness the power of steam for effective and hassle-free floor cleaning.
 They stand upright and have a water tank attached to the handle.

 When we compared steam mops with a traditional mop and bucket we found that both get the job done, but a top-scoring steam mop gets good results with less effort.
-However, poor-scoring steam mops make you put your back into cleaning so much that arguably you may as well stick with a cheaper and more lightweight traditional mop and bucket.
+However, poor-scoring steam mops make you put your back into cleaning so much that arguably you may as well stick with a cheaper, lighter traditional mop and bucket.